 Description of the black grape variety Carignano

-Carignano is a black grape variety entered in the National Register of Vine Varieties (Ministerial Decree 25/5/1970) and included in the List of recommended varieties for the provinces of Cagliari, Oristano, Nuoro and Sassari (EEC Reg.
+Carignano is a black grape variety, entered in the National Register of Vine Varieties (Ministerial Decree 25/5/1970) and included in the List of recommended varieties for the provinces of Cagliari, Oristano, Nuoro and Sassari (EEC Reg.
 1250/70).
-The decree also recommends it for the provinces of Ancona and Rome and authorises it in the provinces of Rieti and Viterbo.
+The decree also recommends its cultivation in the provinces of Ancona and Rome, and authorises it in those of Rieti and Viterbo.

-Today, Carignano is widely cultivated in Sardinia, with a clear prevalence in Sulcis, especially in the municipalities of Giba, Sant'Anna Arresi, San Giovanni Suergiu, Santadi, Masainas, Carbonia, Sant'Antioco and Calasetta.
-In particular, a total of 353 hectares of Carignano are cultivated in the two municipalities on the island of Sant'Antioco.
-The predominantly sandy soils offer average yields of between 20 and 50 quintals per hectare.
+Today, Carignano is widely cultivated in Sardinia, with a clear prevalence in Sulcis, particularly in the municipalities of Giba, Sant'Anna Arresi, San Giovanni Suergiu, Santadi, Masainas, Carbonia, Sant'Antioco and Calasetta.
+On the island of Sant'Antioco, in the municipalities of Sant'Antioco and Calasetta, a total of 353 hectares of Carignano are cultivated, of which about 95% is free-range.
+The predominantly sandy soils guarantee average yields of between 20 and 50 quintals per hectare.
 In the 1970s, the area under Carignano vines on the island reached 2,500 hectares.

 Ideal growing conditions: climate, soil and farming techniques

-The prerequisite for free-standing cultivation is the presence of a very high percentage of sand in the soil (above 90%).
-This composition partly includes clay and silt, but prevents phylloxera from completing its life cycle, making it possible to grow ungrafted vines.
+La FOOTBALL cultivation is only possible in the presence of soils with a very high sand content (above 90%).
+This particular composition, although partly including clay and silt, prevents phylloxera from completing its life cycle, thus allowing the cultivation of ungrafted vines.

 Free-foot Carignano vs. other varieties

 The free-range Carignano vine is clearly distinguished from grafted varieties.
-Free-range vines are extremely long-lived, often exceeding 100 years, thanks to a root system that penetrates deeper into the soil.
-This allows the plants access to water and nutrients even in periods of severe drought.
+Free-range vines boast extraordinary longevity, often exceeding 100 years, thanks to a root system that penetrates deeper into the soil.
+This allows the plants access to water and nutrients even during periods of intense drought.

-Moreover, the absence of rootstock allows a more direct transmission of soil characteristics to the wine, contributing to an authentic expression of terroir.
-In Sulcis, this expression is unique: marine sands, an arid climate, constant winds and the presence of saltiness impart an unrepeatable character to the wines.
-In other territories, the use of rootstock may attenuate or modify this identity, making the wine less representative of its place of origin.
+The absence of rootstock allows a more direct transmission of soil characteristics to the wine, contributing to an authentic expression of terroir.
+In Sulcis, this expression is unique: the marine sands, arid climate, constant winds and presence of saltiness give the wines an unrepeatable character.
+On the contrary, in grafted vines, the use of rootstock can attenuate or modify this identity, making the wine less representative of its territory of origin.

-While grafted plants offer greater resistance to phylloxera, they have a shorter average life span and less 'natural' behaviour in nutrition and water management.
-Furthermore, although they are more productive, they tend to concentrate less tannins, polyphenols and especially resveratrol, a powerful antioxidant.
+Although grafted plants offer greater resistance to phylloxera, they have a shorter average life span and exhibit less 'natural' behaviour in nutrition and water management.
+Although they are more productive, they tend to contain lower amounts of tannins, polyphenols and, in particular, resveratrol, a powerful antioxidant.

 Conclusion